DFHack/dfhack/docs/guides/quickfort-user-guide.rst

 Hauling routes are notoriously fiddly to set up, but they can be automated with blueprints.
-Check out the Southern area of the ``#place`` and ``#query`` blueprints for how the quantum garbage dump is configured with simple aliases from the alias library.
+Check out the Southern area of the ``#place`` and ``#query`` blueprints for how the quantum refuse dump is configured with simple aliases from the alias library.

 The industry_ level: when not to use aliases